 - Current Limitations

 - 30 Day Queries: The number of times this event has been used on charts in the last 30 days.
+This will not take into account custom events.

 - 30 Day Volume: The number of events Amplitude has received in the last 30 days for a particular event type.